sathyesh/reservation-example/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-This project contains example implementation of hotel reservation.
+This project contains example implementation of hotel reservation which is done as part of coding task (https://github.com/gastronaut-gmbh/fullStackChallenge).
+As they have mentioned that I can use it for my portfolio, I have uploaded it in my GitHub account.

 This project created using React Hooks, Material UI and SCSS (BEM).
 Currenly this project supports only mobile view.

 ## Available Scripts